 Technology – Business Challenges and Dangers

 Although this dependency on IT provides clear benefits, it also presents unique business challenges and dangers.
-The complexities of innovative digital solutions to many areas of the business infrastructure leave businesses more exposed than ever to inherent risks.
-Software and communications events which previously contained within the IT activity, now affect the entire business universe.
-Data loss, inaccessibility, corruption, as well as security breaches and infrastructure failures, quickly become risk situations that can profoundly lessen a company’s productivity, its brand and reputation, and its capability to attain strategic goals.
+The complexities of innovative digital solutions to many business infrastructure areas leave businesses more exposed than ever to inherent risks.
+Software and communications events that previously contained within the IT activity now affect the entire business universe.
+Data loss, inaccessibility, corruption, security breaches, and infrastructure failures quickly become risk situations that can profoundly reduce a company’s productivity, brand and reputation, and capability to attain strategic goals.

 Due to digitalization, globalization, and the increased level of smart digital technologies across the business, we find the following as the biggest impediments to successful strategic alignment:

-- Competitive: Customers are increasingly demanding customization, and companies must offer more personalization to provide differentiation of products and services continually.
+- Competitive: Customers are increasingly demanding customization, and companies must offer more personalization to continually provide differentiation of products and services.

 - Channels: The business landscape has changed from traditional single-channel to dynamic multichannel and omnichannel environments.
 To provide long-term sustainability, companies need to adopt and implement technology solutions to support the new age environment.

-- Complexity: As the business scope and market reach have grown, regulations widened, and volumes increase, so have the introduction of new and unsettling technology-rooted complexity and risk.
-IT executives need to understand and be able to select the appropriate blend of software, hardware, and communications solutions to safeguard against future exposures.
+- Complexity: As the business scope and market reach have grown, regulations widened, and volumes increase, so introducing new and unsettling technology-rooted complexity and risk.
+IT executives need to understand and select the right blend of software, hardware, and communications solutions to safeguard against future exposures.

-- Speed/Velocity: As the company’s requirement act and react faster, because of customer and market demands, strategic alignment becomes more difficult because of the lack of corporate experience in making fast decisions and changing decisions without undue research and planning.
+- Speed/Velocity: As the company’s requirement acts and reacts faster because of customer and market demands, strategic alignment becomes more difficult because of the lack of corporate experience in making fast decisions and changing decisions without undue research and planning.